COVID-19 impacts on Maternal and Child Health Service delivery in 2022

 Delivering MCH services in different ways

-Due to the ongoing impacts of COVID-19, MCH services may provide services through alternative modes of delivery including telephone or online consultations and short face-to-face consultations.
+Due to the ongoing impacts of COVID-19, MCH services may provide services through alternative modes of delivery including telephone or online consultations.

 Please contact your local MCH service for information on change of service delivery.
 The 24-hour Maternal and Child Health Line continues to be open on 13 22 29.